daudix/distrobox/docs/content/useful_tips.md

 distrobox generate-entry you-container-name --delete
 ```

-## Create a distrobox with a custom HOME directory
+## Create a Distrobox with a Custom HOME Directory

 `distrobox create` supports the use of the `--home` flag, as specified in the
 usage [HERE](@/usage/distrobox-create.md)